13 Most Sustainable Eco-Lodges in British Columbia

 Ocean House

 Ocean House enlists the help of the local community and sources all its organic food locally.
-Because it is situated on water, it does not need to source its water from environmentally unhealthy procedures and takes caution to not disturb the ecosystem.
+Because it is situated on the water, it does not need to source its water from environmentally unhealthy procedures and takes caution not to disturb the ecosystem.

-Although the eco-lodge is temporarily closed, you can plan to go there once it opens in its new land-based destination.
+Although the eco-lodge is temporarily closed, you can plan to go there once it opens in its new land-based destination, New Town.

 Spirit Bear Lodge